vectara/vectara-docs/www/docs/learn/metadata-search-filtering/ootb-metadata-filters.md

 ## `doc.id` field

 Each document is assigneed a unique identifier at indexing.
-You can use the `doc.id` field to retrieve or filter specific documents in your corpus.
+You can use the `doc.id` field to retrieve or filter specific Document IDs in your corpus.

 Valid filter expressions include something like: